emtee40/fdroid-wiki/FAQ.md

 After a few days (on average about 3), someone will sign all the built apps on an airgapped machine and push the signed APK files to the F-Droid repository.
 You can tell this happened from an fdroiddata commit with the name [Update known apks](https://gitlab.com/fdroid/fdroiddata/-/commits/master?search=Update+known+apks).
 After this, a new cycle starts.

 ## Merge Requests

 ### Why do we always ask for static values on versionCode/versionName in `build.gradle`?

-> fdroidserver has to check 2753 repositories for updates every build cycle.
-If we spend, for example, as little as 30 seconds for each, this will be 23 hours.
+The chckupdate CI job has to check \~3350 repositories for updates continuously.
+If we spend, for example, as little as 30 seconds for each, this will be 28 hours.
 Thus, updates checking needs to be fast.
-We cannot afford launching a virtual machine (like we do for building apps) for that.
+We cannot afford launching a virtual machine _(like we do for building apps)_ for that.

->
-> Those constraints impose a big limitation: we can't run build.gradle to find new values of versionCode and versionName because this is untrusted code.
+Those constraints impose a big limitation: we can't run build.gradle to find new values of versionCode and versionName because this is untrusted code.
 We can only rely on static analysis of build.gradle contents.
 Currently fdroidserver recognizes versionCode and versionName only when they are defined as literals.

-([source](https://gitlab.com/fdroid/fdroiddata/-/merge_requests/6570#note_353356522); note the number of repositories has quite increased since, and long passed 3k)

 ### How can I trigger the bot/build to run again?

 Pipelines are run automatically whenever a new commit was pushed to the merge request.
 However, sometimes there's no update needed for the MR itself, as fixes have been applied in the app's source repo – or some pipeline failed for other reasons, like network errors.
-The account that opened the merge request (as well as members with status developer and up) can always trigger the pipelines again:
+The account that opened the merge request _(as well as members with status developer and up)_ can always trigger the pipelines again:

 ![image](uploads/fd7c1a2a6514c617de8cf396b98f7611/image.png)

 Members with status developer and up usually can trigger them too – unless the source branch is protected.
 So please make sure to use a separate branch when opening merge requests – as the `master`/`main` branch is always protected in GitLab.

-**Note:** clicking on the *name* of the job (left of the ② in above screenshot) will bring you to the corresponding logs.
-This way you can e.g. figure out why a build failed – or what labels *issuebot* would have applied to the MR (similar to what it does on RFP) if it had "higher privileges".
+**Note:** clicking on the _name_ of the job _(left of the ② in above screenshot)_ will bring you to the corresponding logs.
+This way you can e.g. figure out why a build failed – or what labels _issuebot_ would have applied to the MR _(similar to what it does on RFP)_ if it had "higher privileges".

 ### Can I obtain the `*.apk` your CI built?

 It can be quite helpful to get your hands on that, yes.
 And you easily can

-* **CI build:** click on *fdroid build* (shown in above screenshot), then use the "browse" button on the right side of the opening page, navigate to the `unsigned/` directory.
+* **CI build:** click on _fdroid build_ _(shown in above screenshot)_, then use the "browse" button on the right side of the opening page, navigate to the `tmp/` directory.
 * **Issuebot:** If the issuebot report says "`<com.example.packageName>` builds", follow the final link of that report.
 Again, the `*.apk` is available in the `unsigned/` directory.

 ## Misc

 ### What are the criteria for an app to show up in the "Latest" tab?

 The F-Droid client features a "Latest" tab – and there's always confusion about what shows up there and in which order.
 So let's sum that up:

-The sorting logic [can be found here](https://gitlab.com/fdroid/fdroidclient/-/merge_requests/971/diffs#fbc34fe643b953bd45f1cc19fc874453c683b074_854_865).
+The sorting logic [can be found here](https://gitlab.com/fdroid/fdroidclient/-/merge_requests/971/diffs#fbc34fe643b953bd45f1cc19fc874453c683b074_854_865 "convert the Latest Tab SELECT logic to ORDER BY, with accurate IS_LOCALIZED").
 Don't let yourself be misled by the name "Latest" – it's not really meant as "Newest", but rather like "latest fashion"; though some of us argued `last_updated` should have a much higher weight, it in fact has not.
 The sorting algorithm from above linked code, put in easy words, is rather:

 * pick all apps which are localized to what the user has set as their device locale
 * order that by name (nulls last; i.e. "make sure it has a name")